virtual-labs/exp-population-response-au/experiment/theory.md

 &nbsp;
 <center><img src="images/avg1.png" title="" /></center>
 &nbsp;
 where δ\delta denotes the Dirac δ\delta function.
 The double sum runs over all firing times t(f)jt_{j}^{(f)} of all neurons in the population.
 The activity AA is defined by a population average.
 The activity has units of a rate and often called the population rate.
 The population activity is quite different from the concept of a mean firing rate defined by temporal averaging in a single neuron.
-The ’neural mass models’, predict the temporal evolution of the population activity A(t)A(t) in large and homogeneous populations of spiking neurons
+The ’neural mass models’, predict the temporal evolution of the population activity A(t)A(t) in large and homogeneous populations of spiking neurons.

 &nbsp;

 **Homogenous and Heterogenous Neural Networks**
 &nbsp;